erichVK5/FootprintTextForPCB/README.md

     Alternatively, the -g flag will render the letters phonetically in Greek.

+    Alternatively, the -gg flag will render the letters phonetically in German Gothic.

     If run without any command line arguments, a demonstration footprint file called demonstration1234567890.fp, will be generated